peter88213/novelyst/docs/help/export_menu.md

 ## Characters/locations/items data files

-This will create a set of XML files containing the project's characters, ocations, and items with all their properties.
+This will create a set of XML files containing the project's characters, locations, and items with all their properties.
-These files can be used to import the characters, locations, and items into another project (also with yWriter 7).
+These files can be used to export the characters, locations, and items to another project (also with yWriter 7).

 To import XML data files from another project, use the **Import** command in the **Characters**, **Locations**, or **Items** menu.